Erin N. Kobetz, Ph.D., M.P.H.

 Description of Research

-Dr. Erin Kobetz is the Senior Associate Dean for Health Disparity at the University of Miami (UM) Miller School of Medicine; Associate Director for Disparities and Community Outreach at Sylvester Comprehensive Cancer Center, the Director of Sylvester’s Jay Weiss Institute for Health Equity, and Program Leader of Sylvester’s Cancer Prevention, Control, & Survivorship Program.
+Dr. Erin Kobetz is the Senior Associate Dean for Health Disparities, Associate Director, Population Sciences and Cancer Disparity, UM Sylvester, Director, Jay Weiss Institute for Health Equity, and the Cancer Control Research Program Co-Leader.
 Dr. Kobetz is also Program Director for Community Engagement at the Miami Clinical and Translational Science Institute (CTSI).

 Dr. Kobetz has substantial experience with disparities-focused research, and has been involved in multiple translational research initiatives to understand and address health disparities in cervical and colorectal cancer outcomes.
 In 2004, Dr. Kobetz established Patnè en Aksyon (Partners in Action), a campus-community partnership between SCCC and key community-based organizations in Little Haiti, the predominately Haitian neighborhood in Miami, Florida.
 This partnership utilizes Community-Based Participatory Research (CBPR) methods and has become Sylvester’s model for community engagement.
 The Jay Weiss Institute, which Dr. Kobetz leads, now supports a number of campus-community partnerships, or Community Advisory Groups (CAGs), throughout the Miami metropolitan area.
 Such partnerships were conceived in the spirit of Community-based Participatory Research (CBPR) and facilitate meaningful collaboration between University investigators and community stakeholders in addressing issues of health disparity.